Classical Portrait Drawing

 - Slide & video presentations

-The Classical Portrait Drawing Course will be held at two different venues starting in September 2018.
+The Classical Portrait Drawing Workshops will be held in Cork and Waterford this October 2019.

 - Fees are non-refundable and non-transferrable.